SemMTM/bank_of_sem/README.md

 | User can enter negative amount in "Send Money" function and can reduce another users balance while increasing their own | Added "if int(amount_to_send) < 0:" to elif statment for validation of input |

 ### **6.2.
 Unfixed Bugs**
+There are no known unfixed bugs as of 25.09.2024.

 ---